thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

   The smooth and stable nature of the catamaran means our boats are suitable for all ages and abilities.
 [Take a tour of our boats](https://sailinginparadise.com.au/our-boats/).

   No matter what style of birthday party you wish to create, we can help.
-Whether you are looking for a relaxing day on the water with a BBQ and a few beers, a kids birthday party with a beach stopover, sand castles, cakes and clowns, or a boat party with cocktails, inflatable flamingos and awesome tunes... bring it on!
+Whether you are looking for a relaxing day on the water with a BBQ and a few beers or a boat party with cocktails and awesome tunes... bring it on!

   Our guests tell us that spending a day (or evening) on the water was one of their best ever birthday party ideas!